Kaaviyanak/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. import numpy as np
+1. Import the numpy module to use the built-in functions for calculation
-2. import sys
+2. Prepare the lists from each linear equations and assign in np.array()
-3. get the inputs
+3. Using the np.zeros() and seprate them and use it in the for loops so we can find the solutions.
-4. write the code and get the answer
+4. End the program

 ## Program:
 ```